6. Particular types of vehicle and adaptations

-Guidance for vehicle examiners on particular types of vehicle and adaptations.
+Guidance for driving examiners on particular types of vehicle and adaptations.

 6.01: Category B1 & Motor tricycles